inyokaproject/inyoka/docs/installation.rst

 Creating test database
 **********************

-You need to add a database in MySQL:
+You need to add a database in PostgreSQL:

 .. code-block:: console

-    $ mysql -u root [-p]
+    $ sudo -i -u postgres
-    mysql> create database ubuntuusers CHARSET utf8 COLLATE utf8_general_ci;
-    mysql> quit

-You only need to use the ``-p`` parameter if you have set a root password on your MySQL database.
+    $ createuser -P inyoka
+    $ createdb -O inyoka inyoka

 Next you need to add a superuser so that you gain all rights in the development installation of Inyoka: